This blog will take you through –

 Qlik Sense Proxy (QSP)

-This is the entry point in Qlik Sense for users and administrators through different sources such as hub and management console.
+This is the entry point in Qlik Sense for users and administrators through different sources such as the hub and management console.
 QSP mainly serves four purposes, license management, session management, load balancing, and linking with user identity providers such as active directory, SAML, etc.

 Qlik Sense Engine (QSE)